-This type of psychotherapy aims to recognize and change harmful thought patterns that form the foundation of anxious and troublesome feelings.
-In the process, practitioners of CBT hope to limit distorted thinking and change the way people react to objects or situations that trigger anxiety.
+Cognitive-Behavioral Therapy (CBT) is a type of psychotherapy that aims to recognize and change harmful thought patterns that form the foundation of anxious and troublesome feelings.
+In the process, practitioners of CBT hope to limit distorted thinking and change how people react to objects or situations that trigger anxiety.

-Benzodiazepines: A doctor may prescribe these for certain people with anxiety, but they can be highly addictive.
+Benzodiazepines: A family doctor may prescribe these for certain people with anxiety, but they can be highly addictive.
 These drugs tend to have few side effects except for drowsiness and possible dependence.
-Diazepam, or Valium, is an example of a commonly prescribed benzodiazepine.

 Antidepressants: These commonly help with anxiety, even though they also target depression.
 People often use serotonin reuptake inhibitors (SSRI), which have fewer side effects than older antidepressants but are likely to cause jitters, nausea, and sexual dysfunction when treatment begins.

-Tricyclics: This is a class of drugs older than SSRIs that provide benefits for most anxiety disorders other than OCD.
+Tricyclics: This class of drugs older than SSRIs provides benefits for most anxiety disorders other than OCD.
 These drugs might cause side effects, including dizziness, drowsiness, dry mouth, and weight gain.
-Imipramine and clomipramine are two examples of tricyclics.

 Seek medical advice if the adverse effects of any prescribed medications become severe.